seth-mc/seth-mc/README.md

 ### hey ✌🏻
-Building a few internet businesses these days, graduated from business but self-taught in programming.
+Building a few internet businesses these days, graduated from business, self-taught in programming.